 It may come as a surprise, but you will lose all sense of depth perception when viewing the world through night vision.
 Because the night vision gathers light and transmits a digital copy of it to your eye, it doesn’t account for things like shadows or differences in perspective.

 Everything around you will seem flat and take some getting used to.
-If you decide to buy full night vision optics for your rifle and for your face, never drive or operate machinery with it on until you get a lot of experience with it!
+If you decide to use night vision goggles as well as use night vision on your rifle remember to never drive or operate machinery with it on until you get a lot of experience with it!

 #7.
 Day & Night Use

 Some night vision scopes have the capability to be used at night, as well as during the day.
-Most of the scopes use computer programs that can control the image being viewed by the objective bell and consents whether or not it is daylight outside.
+Most of these scopes need to be manually switched from day to night mode, although some can determine day from night themselves.

 The scopes tend to be heavier and bulkier, decide whether or not you’re going to need the scope before you commit to the expense and bulk they require.